-George S. Quillan was elected Chair of the Morris Township Democratic Committee (MTDC) in June 2018.
+George Quillan was first elected Chair of the Morris Township Democratic Committee (MTDC) in 2018.
 A Morris Township resident since 1997, he also serves as one of MTDC’s representatives for voting district 7, which is on the eastern side of the Township and includes Liberty Greens, the Honeywell development, Canfield Road, the upper parts of Moore Estate, and surrounding streets.

 George received a B.A. from Yale in 1973 with a major in mathematics, and a master’s degree in mathematical finance from New York University in 1996.
 He is a Fellow of the Society of Actuaries, and a member of several other professional organizations for actuaries and teachers.

 George enjoys traveling, playing squash (not that he’s very good at it!), reading, explaining mathematical concepts to teenagers and adults, and discussing how to make government work for all people.

 Melanie S. Hostetter was elected Vice Chair of the Morris Township Democratic Committee (MTDC) in June 2018.
 In addition, she serves as the Democratic female representative for the township’s voting District 17.

 Melanie was first elected to the MTDC’s Executive Committee in 2016 as Secretary.
 From 2012 to 2018, she served on the MTDC as a representative for voting District 17 and which she presently represents.
 Additionally, she has been the representative for District 1.

-After working more than 30 years, Melanie retired from her full-time, school-based career as a speech-language pathologist in 2015.
-She has continued to work under contract on a part-time basis for various school systems in New Jersey.
-Many of Melanie’s positions, in states including Georgia, Delaware, California, Ohio and New Jersey, focused on children ages 2 through 15, with some therapy provided to high school students and adults.
-She has also worked in clinics, hospitals, and private schools.
+For over 35 years, Melanie has had a varied career in speech-language pathology.
+Currently, she mentors/supervises first year SLPs on a part-time basis.
+Many of Melanie’s positions, in states including Georgia, Delaware, California, Ohio and New Jersey, focused on children aged 3 through 15 in the public schools, with some therapy provided to high school students and adults.
+She has also worked in clinics, hospitals, home care, and private schools.

 Melanie graduated from Ohio University in 1977 with a major in speech and hearing sciences.
-After working in the field for approximately two years, Melanie returned to college and received a master’s degree in speech-language pathology from the University of Georgia in 1981.
+She received a master’s degree in speech-language pathology from the University of Georgia in 1981.